nonarkitten/dis68k/README.md

 Example map file:

 	romstart = FC0000
-	FC0000,FC0030,data
+	FC0000,FC002F,byte
-	FC0030,FF0000,code
+	FC0030,FEFFFF,code

 This says:

 1. the input file data should be located at address `FC0000`;
-2. treat the region starting at `FF0000` and ending just before `FC0030` as data;
+2. treat the region starting at `FF0000` and ending at `FC002F` as data;
-3. treat the region starting at `FC0030` and ending just before `FF0000` as code.
+3. treat the region starting at `FC0030` and ending at `FEFFFF` as code.

 Map files are specified to the disassembler using the `-m` option, e.g.